jayokere/jayokere/README.md

 I am a 20-year-old **Software Engineer** based in London with a passion for **high-performance computing** and **algorithmic complexity**.
 I recently graduated with First-Class Honours and am currently specialising in Software Systems Engineering at University College London.

-My work focuses on the intersection of complex math and efficient code—whether that's architecting low-latency trading engines or optimising graph traversal for mobile.
+My work focuses on the intersection of complex math and efficient code, whether that's architecting low-latency trading engines or optimising graph traversal for mobile.

 ---